IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 Just to see the size scale of escape velocities for Solar System objects we can take a glance at Wikipedia: List of Escape Velocities.

-Orbits can be BOUND in which case the astro-body always stays within some distance of the coordinate origin of interest.
+Orbits can be BOUND in which case the astro-body always stays within some distance of the coordinate origin of interest---unless a strong gravitational assists ejects it to INFINITY.

 Newton's cannonball is a good way to illustrate what being in orbit means and the distinction between BOUND and UNBOUND orbits.
 See the figure below (local link / general link: newton_cannonball.html) explicating Newton's cannonball.